-Annual fixed remuneration is set by the Board of Directors upon recommendation of the Remuneration Committee.
+Annual fixed remuneration is set by the Board of recommendation Directors upon of the Remuneration Committee.
 Annual fixed remuneration can be reviewed annually, without any commitment to increase, after adoption of the annual accounts.

 On November 7, 2023, in accordance with the Remuneration Policy the Board of Directors approved the fixed annual remuneration of the Directors for the year 2023.